Rajkrishna-T-R/VERILOG_PROJECTS/README.md

 Me and my friends have modeled a Digital clock in verilog which is synthesized and tested in FPGA board.
 This repo contains the branch which will have all the verilog files we created.

+BRANCH IN WHICH THE FILES ARE FIVEN IS digital_clock_fpga

 --Paricipants--

 1. RAJKRISHNA T R